 Instance must be restarted through the RDS console or API.

-By default, RDS for MySQL use the RDS management console to perform user, password and database management such as creating or deleting an instance, modifying privileges and changing password.
-RDS for MySQL also supports creating a master account for finer-grained management controls.
+By default, MySQL uses the RDS console to perform user, password, and database management such as creating or deleting an instance, modifying privileges and changing password.
+MySQL also supports creating a master account for finer-grained management controls.

 Does not support custom authorization.